 People are always telling me about how bad their life is.
-What they mean is: so far they have made the kinds of choices that have lead to a life that wobbles between unpleasant and tolerable, with occasional spikes into worthwhile and deeply rewarding.
-But you can spend way more time intentionally feeling much better about your life if you know how.
+What they mean is: so far they have made the kinds of choices that have lead to a life that wobbles between ‘unpleasant’ and ‘tolerable,’ with occasional spikes into ‘worthwhile’ and ‘deeply rewarding.’
+But we can spend way more time intentionally feeling much better about our lives if we know how.

-The mistake people make is that they spend most of their lives wishing for a different and better situation than they’re currently in, and they justify that useless fantasy by telling themselves that it might have really happened if your past had gone differently than it did.
-Well your past didn’t go that way so—as I’ve said before—if you’re aunt was a man she’d be your uncle.
-There’s no point in discussing ifs.
+The mistake people make is that they spend most of their lives wishing for a different and better situation than they’re currently in.
+And they justify that useless fantasy by telling themselves that it might have really happened if their past had gone differently than it did.
+Well, our past didn’t go that way.
+So as I’ve said before, if you’re aunt was a man she’d be your uncle.
+There’s no point in discussing what ifs.
 It’s what is that counts.

 So imagine there’s a bunch of different souls that take turns running your current body through the universe.
 So imagine we’re at soul three, going into four. (the Dalai Lama’s at 14!)
 The old soul —the one that has the endured the most recent experiences and that has collected the the most recent wisdom— s/he leaves the body and the new you jumps in.
 BAM.
 You’re suddenly the physical, live version of you for the very first time.

 Remember, it’s all new to this version of you.
 Really basic stuff would be fun because it would be just like your first time.
 It would be like being each previous version of you for a short while before you caught up to who you are today.